 Accounts Process Executive

-Q1.
-What are the steps are there in over the cash process
+Q. What are the steps in the cash reconciliation process?

 The steps in the cash process involve receiving cash, counting and verifying it, recording the transaction, and depositing the cash in the bank.